 - 6 basil leaves, sliced

-- Start the sauce.
-Heat a sauté pan or saucepan with olive oil over medium heat and add the sliced garlic and chiles de arbol, if using.
-Sauté for 1-2 minutes until garlic is soft but not burnt.
-The second you see the garlic starting to become golden, add the tomato paste and sauté for another 2 minutes until it starts to stick to the pan. (see note 1)
+- Heat a sauté pan with olive oil and sauté the sliced garlic and chiles de arbol for 1-2 minutes.
+Don't let the garlic burn as burnt garlic has an unpleasant flavor that will permeate into the sauce.
+As soon as it starts to turn golden, add the tomato paste and sauté 1-2 minutes longer until the tomato paste turns deep red and starts to stick to the pan.